Vietnam.vn - Nền tảng quảng bá Việt Nam

 Smalahove is a dish made from sheep's head (Image source: Collected)

-Smalahove is one of Norway’s most unique dishes, and is usually reserved for the truly brave.
+Smalahove is one of Norway’s most unique dishes, usually reserved for the truly brave.
 It is made from a sheep’s head, which is salted, smoked, and simmered for hours.
 When eaten, the meat is separated from the head, including the cheeks, tongue, and eyes – these are considered the most delicious parts.

 Smalahove originates from rural Norway and is often enjoyed in the winter.
 The meat is rich in flavour, the skin is slightly chewy, and the cheeks are soft and fatty.
 It is a traditional dish that is iconic to Norwegian cuisine, although not everyone is brave enough to try it.